zvada/technology/docs/release/cut-sw-release.md

 ### Step 2: Upload the client tarballs

-Upload the tarballs with the following procedure:

-#### On a CS machine
+Upload the tarballs to the repository with the following procedure from a UW CS machine (e.g., `ingwe`):

 ```bash
 NON_UPCOMING_VERSIONS="<NON-UPCOMING VERSION(S)>"